hettpatell1533/chatbot-front/README.md

 ## 🧪 Example Use Cases

-- "Where is user authentication implemented in this repo?"
-- "How is the database connection configured?"
+- "Add product module and make it compatible with other modules."
+- "Refactor Cart logic as it is not running now."
-- "Can you summarize how the main controller works?"
+- "Can you add a types in project."
-- "Show me where this API endpoint is defined."
+- "Add Database connection code into db.config file."

 ---

 ## 🧰 Tech Stack

-- **Frontend:** Next.js / React
+- **Frontend:** Next.js
 - **Backend:** NestJS
-- **Database:** PostgreSQL or MongoDB (depending on your setup)
+- **Database:** PostgreSQL
 - **Authentication:** JWT or session-based
 - **AI Model:** Google Gemini (Generative AI)
-- **GitHub Integration:** GitHub REST API with PAT support

 ---